Support

 • Mosh — UDP-based, survives network changes and app suspension, ideal for mobile

-• Trzsz — QUIC and KCP-based transport, resilient connections over unreliable networks
+• tssh — QUIC and KCP-based transport, resilient connections over unreliable networks

 Set the protocol per-profile in the profile editor.